Nivolumab

 Elderly

 No overall differences in safety were reported between elderly (≥65 years) and younger patients (<65 years).
 Data from SCCHN, adjuvant melanoma, and adjuvant OC or GEJC patients 75 years of age or older are too limited to draw conclusions on this population.
 Data from dMMR or MSI-H CRC patients 75 years of age or older are limited.
-Data from cHL patients 65 years of age or older are too limited to draw conclusions on this population.
-In MPM patients, there was a higher rate of serious adverse reactions and discontinuation rate due to adverse reactions in patients 75 years of age or older (68% and 35%, respectively) relative to all patients who received nivolumab in combination with ipilimumab (54% and 28%, respectively).
-For patients treated with nivolumab in combination with cabozantinib, data from RCC patients 75 years of age or older are too limited to draw conclusions on this population.
+In HCC patients there were higher rates of serious adverse reactions and discontinuation due to adverse reactions in patients aged 75 years or older (67% and 35%, respectively) relative to all patients who received nivolumab with ipilimumab (53% and 27%, respectively).

 Hepatic or renal impairment